Diagnose breast cancer from histopathological images using Artificial Intelligence

 The optimization algorithm that we use is the quasi-Newton method.
 This is also the standard optimization algorithm for this type of problem.

-The following chart shows how the error decreases with the iterations during the training process.
+The following chart shows how errors decrease with the iterations during training.
 The final training and selection errors are training error = 0.054 WSE and selection error = 0.072 WSE, respectively.

 5. Model selection

-More specifically, we want to find a neural network with a selection error of less than 0.072 WSE, which is the value that we have achieved so far.
+More specifically, we want to find a neural network with a selection error of less than 0.072 WSE, the value we have achieved so far.

 Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.